 5.75 HOURS – 353 MILES

-This section of the trip will be your longest drive yet, but it can be done in a morning if you’re ambitious!
-We recommend spending at least three nights in the Poconos, as it’s a large area to cover.
+New Hampshire to Pennsylvania will be your longest drive yet, but it can be done in a morning if you’re ambitious!
+We recommend spending at least three nights in the Poconos and driving along the scenic Route 6.
 Drive first into the quaint town of Milford, and stay at the historic Hotel Fauchere.
 You’ll find plenty of activities around Milford while enjoying the fall foliage, such as exploring Greys Tower National Historic Site and hiking to waterfalls in Delaware Water Gap National Recreation Area.